SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Since debates usually involve 6-8 freshers and 1 senior, what naturally happens is that the senior methodically conducts the debate, then the debate ends and people go home.
 This is the default state that seniors have too.
 - Debate feels like a college class where you're one random person lost among the masses.
-- If I had to pick the one principle I found the most important, it would be to keep in mind as a senior, it would be to **give individual attention to every participant**.
+- If I had to pick the one principle I found the most important to keep in mind, it would be to **give individual attention to every participant**.
 - Not everyone approaches you themselves to ask for personal feedback, so you need to find a way to have one on one interactions with everyone.
 - Make people feel valued, make people feel that they made a difference by being there.
 Because very often people do feel left out and feel like they don't belong.
 - Everyone belongs, so make sure they do feel that they belong.